 Another way to simply add background music to video online without audio editing is to use Voice2v.
 The music adding would be as easy as merging audio and video files together.
 But if you need to adjust the music length, make sure you do it in advance.
 Because there are no options of trimming audio, applying filters like fade-in and fade-out, or even changing audio volume inside the Add Music to Video module.

-How to merge audio and video online on Voice2v:
+How to add audio to video online on Voice2v:

-- Download the video when the message "Your video has been created successfully!" pops up.
+Step 6.
+Download the video when the message "Your video has been created successfully" pops up.

 Ease of Use: ⭐⭐⭐⭐